 Model by SOLIDO 1/43

-1940 Ford Deluxe Woody Wagon: Surf's up! and Wally is on his way to hang ten.
+1940 Ford Deluxe Wagon: Surf's up! and Wally is on his way to hang ten.
 The '40 was a continuation of the same basic model from 1937, the 239 Cu.in.
 V8 produced 95 hp.to move this 3,260 pound beauty and its 8 passengers to the beach.
-The wood came from maple. ash and basswood grown in Ford's own forests!
+The wood came from maple. ash and basswood grown in Ford's own forests in Northern Michigan!

 Model by SUNNY SIDE 1/36

-1949 Ford Custom Woody Wagon: With three bench seats, there is room for all your sufer dude friends and gear, with the long boards on top.
-Using the same flat-head V8 as the 1940 model, uprated to 100 hp, the 1949 Fords were completely redesigned, more contemporary, which is what their customer's wanted.
+1949 Ford Custom Woody Wagon: With three bench seats there is room for all your sufer dude friends and gear, with the long boards on top.
+Using the same flat-head V8 as the 1940 model, the 1949 Fords were completely redesigned, more contemporary looking and using hybrid steel-wood bodies, which is exactly what their customer's wanted.

 Model by SUNNY SIDE 1/36